OpenCageData/address-formatting/README.md

   * de-duplication
   * right-to-left

+We welcome your pull requests

 ### Who are we?

+Founded in 2006 and based in London, [Lokku](http://www.lokku.com) are long time supporters of OpenStreetMap and open data initiatives.
+We run the [OpenCage Geocoder](http://geocoder.opencagedata.com).
+We’re best known for [Nestoria](http://www.nestoria.com), our property search engine where we manage lots of data (geo and otherwise).
+We also run [#geomob](http://geomobldn.org), a meetup of London location based service developers where we do our best to highlight geoinnovation.

 ### Further reading

-You may enjoy Micahel Tandy's [Falsehoods Programmers Believe about Addresses](http://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/)
+You may enjoy Michael Tandy's [Falsehoods Programmers Believe about Addresses](http://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/)

+If all this convinces you address are evil check out [what3words](http://what3words.com/)